harrinsonmb/angular-test/README.md

 - npm start

-## Run tests
+## Run unit tests

 - npm test

+## Run e2e tests

+- npm run-script e2e

 ## Build project

-- npm build
+- npm run-script build

 ## Project

-This project is based in 4 main views (Login, Home and Profile).
+This project is based in 3 main views (Login, Home and Profile).

 All these views are Page component type, inside these pages there are shared components.